In this post

 These segments update your information at each connection with Garmin Connect (either wired or wireless) and will include a multitude of information, such as segment distance, leader list, map, or elevation.

 The segments will start automatically and will alert you in advance so that if you want to do it, you are ready.
 It will indicate the remaining distance and time ahead or behind your goal or to get to be the leader of that segment.

 It's certainly an important step in making your workouts much more social.
 If you have a lot of friends at Strava, there's no doubt it will be a continuous buzz among all of you.
 That's for sure, head nibbles, please.

 The Garmin Edge 520 comes with a basic map for point-to-point navigation.
 It's very simple and barely provides any information, but fortunately the unit is compatible with OpenStreetMap's external map service, developed by the community and with more detail.
 About 50MB is available for storage on the unit, so you can't go crazy and download the entire map of Europe either, just select the area you're going to be in.

-However, the navigation is not done as if it were a car GPS.
-It simply creates a route that you can follow, but no indication of when to turn and how far it is for that turn.
-It is a reference map, similar to the routes that we can find in GPS watches.
-Obviously we do not have "points of interest", so you can not program the Edge 520 to navigate to the nearest pizza restaurant.
+However, the navigation will not be performed as if it were a car GPS.
+It simply creates a route that podrás follow, but without indications of when to turn and what distance is left for that turn.
+It is a reference map, similar to the routes that podrás can find in GPS watches.
+Obviously we don't have "points of interest" either, so we don't podrás program the Edge 520 to navigate to the nearest pizzeria.

 It is therefore a simple navigation, a map on which you can see yourself as a reference and know where you should go to your destination.